-It is assumed that the 2s-orbital and three 2p-orbitals which are associated with different shapes and energies mix with each other and produce four equivalent types of orbitals with the same shape and energy and are oriented symmetrically in space.
-These are called hybrid or hybridised orbitals and this phenomenon is called hybridisation.
+However, there is one thing which is surprising.
+We find that in methane, all the C-H shapes and energies mix with each other and produce four equivalent types of orbitals with the same shape and energy and are oriented symmetrically in space.
+These are called hybrid or hybidised orbitals and this phenomenon is called hybridisation.
 These hybridised orbitals then overlap with the orbitals of other atoms to form bonds.